Risks of not completing a Legionella Risk Assessment on time

 By using a Risk Assessment Review Tool, it is easy to see when a change has occurred and therefore, when the risk assessment is no longer valid.

-How soon should you complete your risk assessment?Whereas some criteria are easier to react timely to than others, such as a case of legionellosis, one certainly needs extra thought, what constitutes a “change in the water system”?
+Some change criteria are easier to identify than others, such as following a case of legionellosis, whereas others, such as a “change in the water system” require extra thought.

-Although there is no guidance that states in black and white the answer to this question, perhaps a ward refurbishment or removing a cold water tank and pressurising the hot water system would constitute a significant change.
-In these examples, it is easy to pinpoint a time to act and review.
-Removal of a single wash basin is perhaps not a significant change, but when several small changes have occurred, maybe a balance is tipped towards a new risk assessment.
+Although no guidance states in black and white the answer to this question, perhaps a ward refurbishment, removing a cold water tank, or pressurising the hot water system would constitute a significant change.
+In these examples, it is easy to pinpoint a time to review and act.
+Removal of a single wash basin is not a substantial change, but when several small changes have occurred a balance is tipped towards a re-assessment.

-Trying to rectify mistakes or non-compliance with either the specification, or applicable standards after the building is brought back into use, can be a costly and highly disruptive exercise.
-This not only affects the water system but also the activity of that building or ward.
+Trying to minimise risk, or undertake “snagging” after the building is brought back into use, can be a costly and highly disruptive exercise.
+This affects the water system and the operation of the building or area it supplies.

-• Flexible hose connections fitted to wash basins behind IPS panels (See photo above);
+• Flexible hose connections fitted to clinical wash basins behind IPS panels (See photo above);

-• Absence of pipework insulation contrary to the design specification.
+• Insufficient pipework insulation contrary to the design specification;

-As well as the examples above, the following risks have been identified when a Legionella risk assessment has not been updated;
+As well as the examples above, problems can be caused when a Legionella risk assessment has not been updated in time;

-• Water Safety Plan2-white-bgAny new risk system identified or where a risk system has changed, the Water Safety Plan or Written Scheme will often need to be updated and a revised regime of checks and inspections applied.
-The risk is that insufficient or incorrect control measures could be applied leading to a loss of control and an unnecessary waste of time and other resources;
+• When any new risk system is identified or where a risk system has changed, the Water Safety Plan or Written Scheme will often need to be updated and a revised regime of checks and inspections applied.
+Where this does not happen, regular checks are missed which can cause irreparable damage or expensive, time-consuming remediation;

-• Where changes have occurred, have storage requirements been re-assessed?
-Any change in a water system may inadvertently increase risk of Legionella growth;
+• Where changes have occurred, have hot and cold water storage requirements been re-assessed?
+Any change in a water system or its use will affect turnover time, which may reduce water flow, increasing the risk of biofilm growth in the system;

-• Use of an invalid risk assessment could lead to an HSE improvement notice.
+• The use of an invalid or outdated Legionella risk assessment could lead to an HSE improvement notice.

 Conclusion

-By undertaking regular reviews, it is easy to identify the right time to undertake a new Legionella Risk Assessment.
+It is easy to identify the right time to undertake a new Legionella Risk Assessment by undertaking regular reviews.

-This will enable you to remain up-to-date and compliant, but also ensure the right control measures are in place in time and resource is not wasted.
+This will enable you to remain up-to-date and compliant, but also ensure the right control measures are in place in time and resources are not wasted.

-We have also learnt that renewing risk assessments promptly after a change has occurred, can not only save money and disruption later on but more importantly eliminate any unnecessary Legionella risks at the earliest opportunity.
+We have also learned that renewing risk assessments promptly after a change has occurred can not only save money and disruption later on but more importantly, eliminate any unnecessary Legionella risks at the earliest opportunity.

 Further Reading: Read more about what is a legionella risk assessment, Mistakes to Avoid and Frequency >